betatim/lhcb-starterkit/opinionated-days-three-four.md

 # Possible topics for days 3+4

 ## What is Gaudi and which problems does it solve?
   - A framework for event stream processing
   - Basic components: Algorithm, Tool
   - What is the TES?
   - How is Gaudi configured? -> Python options
-  - What is SetupProject and how do I use it?
+  - What is CMake and how do I use it?
   - What is DaVinci and what does it add on top of Gaudi?
   - Hands-on
     - (I think we should teach `screen` on lx+ during days 1/2 so we can rely on it here)